Issue Date: April 22, 2008

 City: Washington, DC

-Fleeing from France, he next reported on the Battle of Britain from the bombed-out streets of London.
+Fleeing from France, Sevareid next reported on the Battle of Britain from the bombed-out streets of London.
 Sevareid continued to cover World War II, reporting on the Italian campaign, and camping with Tito and his Yugoslavian followers.
 Sevareid was with the first Americans to land in France, and stayed with them all the way to Germany.
-On his way to Asia to cover the war there, he had to parachute from his disabled plane and became lost in a Burmese jungle.
+On his way to Asia to cover the war there, the plane he was on developed engine trouble and became disabled.
+He and the others onboard had to parachute into a Burmese jungle, behind enemy lines.
+The US Army Air Forces sent a search and rescue team that was able to locate the group.